 Amazingly, incredibly, Newhouse made through the minefield that is the Main Event, reaching the November Nine for the second year in a row.

 While he had more chips to work with in 2014 (he entered the November Nine 3rd in chips), an ill-timed bluff would leave him finishing in 9th place for the second time in a row.
-Some have calculated his odds of finishing 9th twice in a row to be a 1 in 42 million chance.
+Some have calculated his odds of making back-to-back Main Event final tables to be 1 in 524,000.

 Mark Newhouse Tidbits